ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

   English translation by A. V. Miller in 1969.
 More recently George di Giovanni has published a new translation, Cambridge University Press, 2010.

-and about the further body of text that this is a part of, which consists of the earlier
+and about the further body of text that this is a part of, which consists of the later

-* [[Georg Hegel]], _Ph&#228;nomenologie des Geistes_, 1807

-and the later

 * [[Georg Hegel]], _[[Enzyklopädie der Philosophischen Wissenschaften im Grundrisse]]_